Assocify-Team/Assocify-PRD/template/5-mvp.md

   - General members are encouraged to download the app to access real-time updates about organization activities and events, increasing user engagement and app dependence.

 ## User Stories and Key Features
-*User stories about how various personas will use the product in context.*
-*Identify and prioritise the key features required.*
-*Justify the importance of each feature.*

 #### User Stories
 - User stories for any member of an association
   - As a member of an association/a staff member of an event, I want to scan a receipt that I just paid in order to get reimbursed later